arinsingh185/M3Uconvert/README.md

 ## Contributing

 Issues and pull requests are welcome.
 If you run into a game whose discs aren't grouped correctly, please open an issue with the filenames involved.

-## License

-*(Add your chosen license here — e.g. MIT, GPL-3.0.
-If you're not sure which to use, [choosealicense.com](https://choosealicense.com/) is a good starting point.)*